Year 7 Band B Homework Timetable

 |Day||Homework 1||Homework 2|

-On rare occasions, subject teachers may set homework on a different day to the one stipulated.
+Note: On occasions, subject teachers may set homework on a different day to the one stipulated.

 Each piece of homework should last between 20 to 30 minutes.
 If after 30 minutes you have not finished your homework you have 2 choices:

-1. Get a parent/ carer to sign that you have completed 30 minutes on that piece of homework.
+1. Get a parent/ carer to write a notes to show your teacher in your diary that you have completed 30 minutes on that piece of homework

 1. Do not let your homework build up.
 Just because it is not due in immediately there is no reason why you cannot start it or get it out of the way.
 Leaving homework until the night before can cause a last minute rush and a lot of stress for you and your parents.